Things to do in Munich in Winter

 - How to get there: By subway lines U2 and U3 from Olympiazentrum station or by bus line 173.

-3. Enjoying the snow in the English Garden
+7. Enjoy the snow in the English Garden

 Munich is a city full of green spaces.
-The English Garden is not only the largest park in the city, but in all of Europe and in winter visiting it while it is covered in snow is an incredible sight.
+The English Garden is not only the largest park in the city, but in all of Europe.
+Visiting it in winter while it is covered with snow is an incredible sight.
+The Kleinhesseloher Lake, which is located in the middle of the park, often freezes over and turns into a skating rink.

-Instead, during the months of December and January, you will find one of the best places to go if you are in Munich at Christmas: a fantastic Christmas market.
+The English Garden also has the Chinese Tower beer garden, although as it is a high-rise, open-air space during the winter it remains closed.
+Instead, during the months of December and January, you will find one of the best places to go if you are in Munich at Christmas, a fantastic Christmas market.

 Walking through the English Garden enjoying the snow and the tranquility of one of the most beautiful spots in the city can be a great experience.
 You might even end up making a snowman in the meadows of Burgfriedensäule while listening to the squawking of the geese.
 Just don't forget to bring your coat!